aws-samples/amazon-managed-service-for-apache-flink-examples/java/Iceberg/S3TableSink/README.md

 ### Known limitations

-At the moment there are current limitations concerning Flink Iceberg integration:
+At the moment there are current limitations concerning Flink Iceberg integration with S3 Tables:
+* * Currently, this example needs to be in Flink v1.19, v1.20 isn't supported with the S3 Table Sink yet.
 * Doesn't support Iceberg Table with hidden partitioning
 * Doesn't support adding columns, removing columns, renaming columns or changing columns.